mverleg/apivolve/README.md

 # Apivolve

-Apivolve is an API evolution tool, it helps your APIs backwards compatible yet clean, and generates client/server code in a variety of languages.
+Apivolve is an API evolution tool, it helps keep your APIs backwards compatible yet clean, and generates client/server code in a variety of languages.

 ## Is it ready for use?